Back to blog

 An AI wearable MVP usually needs product strategy, UX, mobile engineering, backend engineering, device or BLE expertise, data engineering, ML engineering, QA, and DevOps.
 A lean team can combine some roles, but the responsibilities remain.
 The biggest cost drivers are device variety, background sync reliability, data permissions, model evaluation, dashboard depth, compliance, and post-launch monitoring.

 A narrow MVP may focus on one wearable ecosystem, one user role, one sensor category, and one AI-assisted outcome.
 A production platform may include multiple devices, multiple user roles, admin workflows, model monitoring, support tools, and integrations with care, fitness, or enterprise systems.
-Use NextPage's AI Automation ROI Calculator to sanity-check whether the expected value justifies the model and operations effort.
+Use NextPage's AI Automation ROI Calculator to sanity-check whether the expected value justifies the model and operations effort, and use a scoped MVP estimate before adding multi-device support, coach dashboards, or regulated workflow integrations.

 AI Wearable App Development Checklist